mhausenblas/dnpipes/README.md

 The following MUST be true at any point in time:

 1. After `push` is executed by the publisher `MSG` MUST be available for `pull` to any participant until `reset` is triggered and has completed.
-1. A `pull` does not remove a message from a `dnpipes`, it merely delivers its content tot he consumer.
+1. A `pull` does not remove a message from a `dnpipes`, it merely delivers its content to the consumer.
 1. The way how participants discover a `dnpipes` is outside of the scope of this specification.

 Note concerning the last point: since there are many ways to implement service discovery in a distributed system we do not expect that an agreement can be found here hence we leave it up to the implementation how to go about it.
 The next sections shows an example using Kafka and DNS to achieve this.